weareyou/generator-patternlab-starterkit/README.md

 ## Getting Started
 ### Front-end developing
-Run `npm run serve` from the commandline.
+Run `npm run start` from the commandline.
 This creates all patterns, the styleguide, and the pattern lab site by BrowserSync which serves the files to you.

 ### Deployments
 For a single compile of all code, you can run `npm run build`.
 This will compile the front-end one single time.

-To compile production-ready CSS & JS, run `npm run prepare`.

 ## Featureset